DZD-eV-Diabetes-Research/matrix-synapse-authentik-onbaording-bot/README.md

 * Update Synpase user attributes from authentik account
 * Promote room admins based on Authentik attribute
 * Define custom rooms with only membership mapped to a usergroup
+* for all api_clients* take pagination into account

 # Features